tomcdj71-openclassrooms/todolist/README.md

 symfony server:start
 # or  if you don't have the symfony binary :
 php -S localhost:8000 -t public/
-# alternatively you can use php bin/console serve -d to run in daemon mode
+# alternatively you can use symfony server:start -d to run in daemon mode
 ```
+### Alternative Install

-> Makefile and Justfile
+> **INFO**
-Many utility commands are available thanks to the Justfile and Makefile provided.
+> Many utility commands are available thanks to the Justfile and Makefile provided.
 You can give a try by typing `make help` or `just help`.

-In order to setup the project, you can use `make first-install` or `just first-install` instead the commands provided above.
+> Install Using Make

+`make first-install`

+> **NOTE**
+> In order to start the web server in daemon-mode and open your browser you can now use `make sf-start-daemon`.
+This will start the server in daemon mode, open the page in your prefered browser, and open the logs in your terminal.

+> Install Using Just

+`just first-install`

+> **NOTE**
+> In order to start the web server in daemon-mode and open your browser you can now use `just sf-start-daemon`.
+This will start the server in daemon mode, open the page in your prefered browser, and open the logs in your terminal.

 ## Support

-> **Info**:
+> **INFO**:
 > How to contact me ?

 | Documentation              | Status                                                         |